mautrix/wsproxy/README.md

 ## Sample docker-compose file
 The compose files here also include [mautrix-syncproxy].
-It's mostly needed for the Android SMS bridge.
-You can omit it if you're not planning on using that.
+It's mostly needed for the Android SMS bridge (to save battery), but can be used with iMessage as well.
+You can omit it if you don't use the `bridge`→`encryption`→`appservice` option.

 [mautrix-syncproxy]: https://github.com/mautrix/syncproxy